 Currently there are few effective therapies available for these patients and appropriate approaches can only be developed if a more comprehensive understanding of the mechanisms sustaining recovery is obtained.
 In our lab we are studying the fundamentals of recovery with the ultimate goal of providing clinicians with new therapeutic tools to improve the treatment of SCI patients.

-We are currently interested in individuals with a strong background in motor control and skills in electrophysiology (acute fictive preparations, chronic neuronal and electromyographic recordings), behaviour (locomotor tests in rodents), anatomy (tract tracing techniques) and/or pharmacogenetic approaches.
+We are currently interested in individuals with a strong background in motor control and skills in electrophysiology (acute fictive preparations, chronic neuronal and electromyographic recordings, intracortical microstimulations), behaviour (locomotor tests in rodents), and/or anatomy (tract tracing techniques).

 Several scholarships are available through the CR-HSCM, UdeM and other granting agencies: